wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-use-blob-storage.md

 ## Create Blob containers

 To use blobs, you first create an [Azure Storage account][azure-storage-create].
-As part of this, you specify an Azure datacenter that will store the objects you create using this account.
-The cluster and the storage account must be hosted in the same datacenter.
-The Hive metastore SQL Server database and Oozie metastore SQL Server database must also be located in the same datacenter.
+As part of this, you specify an Azure region that will store the objects you create using this account.
+The cluster and the storage account must be hosted in the same region.
+The Hive metastore SQL Server database and Oozie metastore SQL Server database must also be located in the same region.

 Wherever it lives, each blob you create belongs to a container in your Azure Storage account.
 This container may be an existing blob that was created outside of HDInsight, or it may be a container that is created for an HDInsight cluster.